 “Halycon Sage was life, simplicity, Reality, the breath of mystery – the thing we all believe before we don’t.
 That was Halycon Sage.” – The Life and Times of Halycon Sage

 So, here’s the good news: The doors and portals, Aladdin’s Cave (with far better jewels than rubies and diamonds), the sign “For Madmen Only” that appears and disappears on the alley wall — they’re all real.
 Perhaps not in detail, but in essence.
 And the quest to find them is real too, and anyone deeply willing can go.
-We all know the requisites: courage, determination, and the ability to last through deserts of boredom, high ocean waves of fear, distracting tropical islands of temptation to false trails and bad values.
-(No worries, though, because they lead to deserts of awe-filled silence, oceans of love and mystery, and tropical islands of infinitely profuse and detailed beauty.)
-Also required: imagination, the ability to throw off the dull, banal, deadening enchantment that says there is no sun, but only a lamp in a dungeon, made sun by your self-delusion.
+We all know the requisites: courage, determination, and the ability to last through deserts of boredom, high ocean waves of fear, and distracting tropical islands of temptation to false trails and bad values.
+(No worries, though, because they lead to deserts of awe-filled silence, oceans of love and mercy, and tropical islands of infinitely profuse and detailed beauty.)
+Also required: imagination, the ability to throw off the dull, banal, deadening enchantment that says there is no sun, but only a lamp in a dungeon, made sun by your self-delusion*.
 So, the eternal call is sounding, the leap is there to be taken.
 There are a thousand, million doors and portals that work — just choose what the possibly mythical Don Juan Matus called “a path with heart”.
 This has been a public service announcement from the Friends of the Unseen, the makers of Halycon Sage and his Author.

 *As in The Silver Chair, by C.S.
 Lewis